Home Remedies For Cold and Cough

 Vitamin D

 A recent study shows that Vitamin D is a potent immune enhancer that could prevent the common cold.
-Study participants with the highest Vitamin D levels were less likely to get sick.
-If they did get sick, they were ill for less time than those with lower levels of this vitamin.
+Study participants with the highest Vitamin D levels were less likely to get sick, and if they did get sick, they were ill for less time than those with lower levels of this vitamin.

 Steam Vaporizer or Humidifier

 Another excellent home remedy for the common cold is to place a vaporizer or humidifier in the room where you sleep.
-A vaporizer or humidifier will add moisture to the air and help you breathe easier and get better rest.
-Add eucalyptus, menthol, or camphor to help clear sinus congestion.
+These devices add moisture to the air, helping you breathe easier and get better rest.
+You can also add eucalyptus, menthol, or camphor to help clear sinus congestion.

-Use bottled or filtered water from the refrigerator as they contain less minerals.
-If used daily, clean them frequently to remove mineral and bacteria buildup.
+Use bottled or filtered water from the refrigerator, as it contains fewer minerals.
+If used daily, clean the taps frequently to remove mineral and bacteria buildup.

 If you don't have a vaporizer or humidifier, place a towel over your head to trap the steam and breathe deeply for 5-10 minutes.